 Rule the world is the theme of many a saga, from James Bond to Lord of the Rings, from the Game of Thrones to Harry Potter.
 It’s the theme of the Bible.

-The vastness of this dominion, this rule is detailed by 5 concepts that are both positive and negative, literal and figurative, in various respects.
+The vastness of this dominion, this rule is detailed by five concepts that are both positive and negative, literal and figurative, in various respects.
 These words cover the entirety of what God had in mind for rulership and the reason He created humankind.
 He made humans individually and then joined them as a couple.
-The male and female were to rule the world individually, as a couple and as a family as we’ll see.
+The male and female were to rule the world individually, as a couple and as a family.

 Each of us, individually, rules our own world.
-A couple rules their marriage and everything associated with their twosome including the children when they come along.
+A couple rules their marriage and everything associated with their twosome, including the children when they come along.
 And rulership expands from there.
 The world population was to rule this world properly!
-I believe that from a practical point of view this is understandable.
-When you get down to the real basics of any personal, community or world event fundamentally, we’re analyzing how it was managed.
-How people handled such and such a situation.
-How they ruled over it.
-How they rule the world.
+I believe that from a practical point of view, this is understandable.
+When you get down to the real basics of any personal, community, or world event fundamentally, we’re analyzing how to manage it, how people handle such and such a situation, how they rule over it, how they rule the world.

 The book Audit of the Universe devotes chapter 13 (coming) to how humankind is exercising its rule of the world.
 In the past and right now.
-The Bible is a very up-to-date book because it tells humankind all about that rulership.
-In fact, as I wrote, how to rule the world is the very first order of affairs.
+The Bible is a very up-to-date book because it tells humanity all about that rulership.
+As I wrote, how to rule the world is the very first order of affairs.
 The Bible immediately addresses rulership.
 That’s what humankind does.

 Rule the world and Biblical Hebrew

 This is The Explanation WITH Sam Kneller.
-This is NOT my explanation.
+It is NOT my explanation.
 We’re looking INTO the WORDS of the BIBLE.
-We’re letting the Bible do the talking and explaining.
+Let the Bible do the talking and explaining.
 This post and others will contain a certain number of Bible verses to enhance the meaning of Biblical Hebrew words.

-The first words in the Bible (Genesis) are the WHAT, HOW and WHY God created humankind, the last words in the Bible (Revelations) are the accomplishment of this.
+The first words in the Bible (Genesis) are the WHAT, HOW, and WHY God created humankind, the last words in the Bible (Revelations) are the accomplishment of this.
 All the Bible books between the two covers are the plan of God of how He is going to reach the goal for which He created humankind.
-Genesis 1.26 with verse 28 are that whole story in a nutshell.
+Genesis 1:26 and verse 28 are that whole story in a nutshell.

-28 And God blessed them, and God said to them, Be fruitful (6509), and multiply (7235), and replenish (4390) the earth, and subdue (3533) it: and have dominion (7287) over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.
+28 And God blessed them, and God said to them, Be fruitful (H6509), and multiply (H7235), and replenish (H4390) the earth, and subdue (H3533) it: and have dominion (H7287) over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.

 5 And from Jesus Christ, who is the faithful witness, and the first begotten of the dead, and the prince of the kings of the earth.
 To him that loved us, and washed us from our sins in his own blood,